locustio/locust/docs/installation.rst

     $ pip install name-of-file.whl

-Once you've done that you should be able to just ``pip install locustio``.
+Once you've done that you should be able to just ``pip install locust``.

 .. note::